-Because RFC 2518 left out versioning concepts, another capable group was left with the responsibility of writing RFC 3253, which adds versioning to WebDAV.
-WebDAV/DeltaV clients and servers are often called just "DeltaV" clients and servers, since DeltaV implies the existence of basic WebDAV.
+Because RFC 2518 left out versioning concepts, another committee was left with the responsibility of writing RFC 3253, which adds versioning to WebDAV, a.k.a.
+"DeltaV".
+WebDAV/DeltaV clients and servers are often called just "DeltaV" programs, since DeltaV implies the existence of basic WebDAV.

 DeltaV introduces a whole slew of new acronyms, but don't be intimidated.
-The ideas are fairly straightforward.
-Here are the new concepts and methods introduced in DeltaV:
+The ideas are fairly straightforward: